 From day one

 I was around 14 years old when this whole “Emo” and “SuicideGirls” trend got more and more popular.
 I felt like I had to take the best pictures I could for social media to try to be popular as them - I guess most of the young girls from small towns aimed to look like the cool city girls.
-I started to photograph my friends in the same looks and at the age of 17, I spent all of my savings to get my first Canon 550d Rebel T1I, which my sister brought back from the USA.
+I started to photograph my friends with the same looks and at the age of 17, I spent all of my savings to get my first Canon 550d Rebel T1I, which my sister brought back from the USA.
 From that moment on, I understood I would become a photographer

-12 years later, I now mostly shoot with my Sony alpha 7iii and my favorite lenses the 35mm f/1.4 and the 24-70mm, f/2.8.
-I also love my analog Pentax k1000.
+12 years later, I now mostly shoot with my Sony alpha 7iii and my favourite lenses the 35mm f/1.4 and the 24-70mm, f/2.8.
+I also love my analogue Pentax k1000.

 I'm struggling a lot because I'm always in a hurry.
 It is hard for me to stay in the present moment.
 I'm mostly stuck in the past or worrying about the future.
 Photography allows me to stop the time here and now.
-I have terabytes of pictures which will never be published, because capturing these moments was and still is my therapy.
+I have terabytes of pictures which will never be published because capturing these moments was and still is my therapy.

 Building connections when photographing new faces has become my driving force.
 People are my source of inspiration.
 Whether it's with my family or absolute strangers with whom I end up having deep conversations, I always end up discovering unique stories and experiences.
-I sometimes end up revealing sides of people which they were not aware of, or sides they've been afraid to show.
+I sometimes end up revealing sides of people that they were not aware of, or sides they've been afraid to show.
 I never compare myself to anyone, but I like to immerse myself in their stories and learn from them as much as I can.
 When taking photos, my focus is to translate the uniqueness and the beauty I see in every human through my lens.

 The Winning Shot

-I've been aware of this since my childhood but most of the Belarusian people seemed to act wilfully blind.
+I've been aware of this since my childhood but most Belarusian people seemed to act wilfully blind.
 The mentality was mostly: stay calm, don't show off, don’t ask questions, and work.
 It made me angry.
 What about the lies and on the awful conditions of our everyday lives?
 What about freedom?

 I moved to Germany four years ago because I never believed anything would ever change in my country.
-I was blaming Belarusians, Lukashenko, myself.
+I was blaming Belarusians, Lukashenko, and myself.

 But this year, things took an unexpected turn.
 All the opposition candidates were imprisoned one by one before the election even started, and people finally woke up.
-Belarusians decided to stand up for themselves, for their freedom, for their country.
-I was crying my eyes out why witnessing the movement taking place.
+Belarusians decided to stand up for themselves, for their freedom, and their country.
+I was crying my eyes out while witnessing the movement taking place.
 I was so proud of my nation and felt ashamed and guilty for giving up on them and thinking nothing would ever change.

-I had created the concept for this shot days ahead, and always carried this piece of red fabric with me while waiting for the perfect moment and environment to press the shutter.
-While being on a trip in Tenerife with my friend, this strong wind started hitting the mountains.
+I had created the concept for these shot days ahead, and always carried this piece of red fabric with me while waiting for the perfect moment and environment to press the shutter.
+While being on a trip to Tenerife with my friend, this strong wind started hitting the mountains.
 I felt the need to be part of the photo, the same way I'm part of my nation.
 I photographed myself with this red fabric flying away as the symbol of free thoughts.
 I call it the “Freedom of the mind”: the freedom which is born within each individual and which triggers the most impactful changes.
 And it represents what happened with my nation.
 Belarus's symbol of freedom is the White-Red-White flag, since before Lukashenko even became president.

 Less than a week after the elections, the first protester was killed, and thousands of people got imprisoned.
 I decided to help in all the ways I could from abroad.
 One of them was to spread information about the ongoing events with my art.
 I can not be ignorant about what happens there and I believe that standing together as one nation is our strength.
 We are one, we support each other.
-Whether it's for food, water, jobs, money.
-We will carry each other, until all the fear is gone and until we will live in a free country.
+Whether it's for food, water, jobs, or money.
+We will carry each other until all the fear is gone and until we will live in a free country.

 I'm always building close relationships with the people I'm photographing.
 Even if we just met a few minutes ago, we become close.
 Trust is the core point to get authentic photos.
 There has to be a two-way relationship of trust: the person in front of the camera has to feel as open and as comfortable as possible, but I also need to be self-confident and trust my own skills & feelings.

-You can check my Website, Instagram, Youtube and Beazy Gang pages to follow my projects and discover more of my work.
+You can check my Website, Instagram, Youtube and Beazy pages to follow my projects and discover more of my work.